brendanlong/prince-of-the-dark-kingdom/src/book-5/chapter-26.md

 each other, hissed like water thrown in boiling grease and dissolved each other.

-"*Expelliarmus!"*Greyback countered, not expecting anything to come of it, but using the time Oblitz spent blocking it to further close the distance between them.
+"*Expelliarmus!*"Greyback countered, not expecting anything to come of it, but using the time Oblitz spent blocking it to further close the distance between them.
 He had no intention of ending this with magic.
 When he killed the wizard it was going to be with bare hands and bare